josebiaggio/javaScript-exercises/README.md

-# js-exercises-santander-coders-2021
+# javaScript-exercises
-JavaScript exercises from module 2 of the Web Full Stack course
+JavaScript exercises from module 2 of the Santander Coders 2021 program.